 (b) The Bulk Powder Screening Test (Gibson, N. Harper, D. J. Rogers, R. Evaluation of the fire and explosion risks in drying powders, Plant Operations Progress, 4 (3), 181 - 189, 1985) with an onset temperature 60 K above the reference temperature for a volume of 1 l (33.3.1.6).

-5.3 Substances which in contact with water may react to emit flammable gases (Division 4.3)
+5.3 Substances which in contact with water may react to emit flammable gases

 The classification procedure for substances which may react with water to emit flammable gases need not be applied if: